abhibharti5556/influencer-sponsorship-platform/README.md

-# Influencer Campaign Management Platform
+# Influencer Sponsorship Coordination Platform

 A web application that connects influencers with sponsors for marketing campaigns, built with Flask.